kiboschool/tk-web-foundations/src/welcome.md

 ## Course Overview

 * Week 1: Foundations
-* Week 2: Javascript
+* Week 2: Web Design
-* Week 3: Javascript and the Page
+* Week 3: Javascript Fundamentals
-* Week 4: Layout and Multimedia
+* Week 4: Action and Interaction
-* Week 5: Review and Final Project
+* Week 5: Final Project

 ## How the course works

 There are multiple ways you'll learn in this course:

 * Read and engage with the materials on this site
-* Attend live class and complete the activities in class
+* Attend live class and complete activities in class
-* Practice with exercises to try out the concepts
+* Practice coding with exercises
 * Complete projects to demonstrate what you have learned

 Active engagement is necessary for success in the course!
 You should try building lots of websites, so that you can explore the concepts in a variety of ways.

-You are encouraged to seek out additional practice outside of the practice problems included in the course.
+You are encouraged to seek out additional coding practice outside of the practice problems included in the course.

 <aside>